TanStack/router/docs/framework/react/guide/deferred-data-loading.md

 export const Route = createFileRoute('/posts/$postId')({
   loader: async () => {
-    // Fetch some slower data, but do not await it const slowDataPromise = fetchSlowData()
+    // Kick off the fetching for some slower data, but do not await it const slowDataPromise = fetchSlowData()

     // Fetch and await some data that resolves quickly